-But maybe you expect your boyfriend to make an effort by calling you once a month or texts you once every two months.
+On the other hand, maybe your boyfriend’s lack of effort means that he only calls you once a month or texts you once every two months.
 That’s not enough for any relationship!
-Maybe you feel grateful when he finally decides to stop by — at 10 pm, without calling first — or he always expects you to just be waiting for him, ready to do whatever he wants.
+Maybe you feel grateful when your boyfriend finally decides to stop by at 10 pm, without calling first.
+Maybe he always expects you to be waiting for him, ready to do whatever he wants.
 Those aren’t just low relationship expectations, they’re unhealthy patterns of behavior.
 If you’re last on your boyfriend’s list of priorities, then you need to stop wondering what to do when he makes no effort in your relationship.
 You need to recognize that you’re settling for less than you deserve.
-And you need to figure out why you’re not holding yourself in higher esteem.
+And you need to figure out why you’re not asking him to treat you better.

 4. Look at your boyfriend’s life through his eyes

 Are circumstances in your boyfriend’s life affecting how he relates to you and others?
 This is where my first question comes in: how well do you know your boyfriend?
-If you’ve been together for a long time (a 7 or 8 on that “relationship scale” at the beginning of this post), then maybe you can see that your boyfriend isn’t making an effort right now because he’s dealing with serious issues in other aspects of his life.
+If you’ve been together for a long time (a 7 or 8 on that “relationship scale” at the beginning of this article), then maybe you can see that your boyfriend isn’t making an effort because he’s dealing with serious issues in other parts of his life.

 If you haven’t been dating long — or if your relationship is less than a year old — you may not know your boyfriend well enough to determine why he stopped making an effort.
 Is your boyfriend an emotionally unavailable man?
 Maybe he’s coping with financial problems in his professional or personal life, or grieving the los of someone he loves.
 Maybe he’s too heavy into the party, drugs, and alcohol scene.
 Or maybe your boyfriend is dealing with an ex-wife and custody issues, and just doesn’t have the time or energy to make an effort in your relationship.